vitalit-sib/msviz-docker/README.md

 # MsViz Docker

 This project contains the docker-compose settings for the full MsViz installation (backend, frontend and db).
-This is a strait forward way to make MsViz run on any OS (Windows, MacOS or Linux).
+This is a straightforward way to make MsViz run on any OS (Windows, MacOS or Linux).

 ## Installation